infusionsoft/infusionsoft-sdk-java/docs/OpportunityApi.md

 List Opportunities

-Retrieves a list of all opportunities
+Retrieves a list of all opportunities.
+Please note: the sample response erroneously shows properties, such as _stage reasons_, that are unavailable through the list endpoint.
+Such properties are only available through the retrieve operation.
+Future versions of the Opportunity resource will correct the oversight.

 ### Example
 ```java